About Acute Flaccid Myelitis

 Acute Flaccid Myelitis became prominent in the news in 2014, when a number of children came down with a cold and then became paralyzed.
 As a result of this, there is a misconception that AFM first occurred in 2014, but this is misleading.
 AFM did not begin in 2014, as there are many known cases from before then, including Sarah Todd in 2010.
 Acute Flaccid Myelitis is a subset of Transverse Myelitis (TM), and there are a number of other related disorders, including Neuromyelitis Optica (NMO), and Acute Disseminated Encephalomyelitis (ADEM).
 There is currently no known cure for any of these disorders.

-Sarah Todd has Acute Flaccid Myelitis, and she wrote 5k, Ballet, and a Spinal Cord Injury, Determination, and Up and Down to raise awareness about these rare, related conditions and share her story.
+Sarah Todd has Acute Flaccid Myelitis, and she wrote 5k, Ballet, and a Spinal Cord Injury, Determination, and Up and Down to raise awareness about this rare condition and share her story.

 This picture shows the areas of the body that would most likely be affected if different sections of the spinal cord were damaged.